krugerone/Onelearning/README.md

 # Onelearning
  This git is for learning purpose.
- Contains a hello world contract.
+ Contains a tutorialtoken for truffle unbox tutorialtoken.